flutter-tizen/flutter-tizen/doc/publish-app.md

-# Publishing your app on Samsung Galaxy Store/TV App Store
+# Publishing apps on Samsung Galaxy Store/TV App Store

 ## Prepare for release

 - Make sure your app's manifest file (`tizen/tizen-manifest.xml`) is configured properly.
-Update the package id, version, label, icon, and required privileges if necessary.
-The rest of the file is automatically configured by the tool, so you can leave the values at their default.
+Update the package ID, app ID, label, icon, and required privileges if necessary.
 For more information on the XML elements in the file, see [Tizen Docs: Configuring the Application Manifest](https://docs.tizen.org/application/tizen-studio/native-tools/manifest-text-editor).

 - Make sure your app is signed with a correct certificate for release.
 If you want to sign your app with a different certificate, open _Certificate Manager_ and set the profile you want to use to active.